solana-labs/solana/docs/src/developing/programming-model/runtime.md

 units required to process the transaction will reduce overall transaction cost, which includes prioritization-fee for every 10K compute-units.

-Prioritization_fee is what transaction prioritization based on, it can be set by `ComputeBudgetInstruction::set_prioritization_fee` function.
+Transaction prioritization is determined by the transactions prioritization fee which itself is the produce of the transaction's compute unit budget and its compute unit price (measured in micro-lamports).
+The compute unit budget and compute unit fee can be set by adding instructions created by the `ComputeBudgetInstruction::request_compute_units` and `ComputeBudgetInstruction::set_compute_unit_price` function, respectively.

 ## New Features